uikit/uikit-site/docs/pages/text.md

 # Text

-<p class="uk-text-lead">A collection of useful text utility classes to style your content.</p>
+<p class="uk-text-lead">A collection of utility classes to style text.</p>

+Combine this component with the [Heading component](heading.md) to style your content.

 ## Style modifiers